govuk-one-login/fraud-rpt/README.md

 # The Relying Party Transmitter

 The Relying Party Transmitter (RPT) application demonstrates how a [Security Event Token](https://datatracker.ietf.org/doc/html/rfc8417) (SET) can be sent from a Relying Party (RP) to the Shared Signals Framework (SSF) receiver using a severless function, known as the transmitter function.

-As defined by the framework, an RP can also be referred to as the transmitter responsible for broadcasting security events.
-The reciever is responsible for recieving events and can act on them.
+As defined by the framework, the entity responsible for broadcasting events is known as the transmitter and the entity responsible for receiving events is known as the receiver.
+For the inbound flow, an RP will act as the transmitter.

 Helper functions have been added for the purpose of testing the transmitter function.
 The generator function generates test cases of messages to pass on and the public key function simulates an RP's endpoint for serving their public key.